Income Tax Preparation Akron Ohio

 1065 Partnership Tax Returns:

 Do you need help navigating income and expenses for a partnership filing?
-Understanding the basics of this process and working with a professional helps alleviate some of the confusion and complications.
+Understanding the basics of this process and working with professional helps alleviate some of the confusion and complications.
 Here are a few basics to keep in mind.

 Partnership tax return have a different due date.
 Rather than the typical April deadline, partnership filings require completion by March 15.
 This date is reserved for those filing tax return for partnerships and multi-member LLCs.
 Like a 1040 return, the 1065 form reports income, losses, gains, deductions, and credits.